 The game features the Justice League, a team of superheroes who are fighting against the evil invader from space, Darkseid.
 The story was about Darkseid declaring war to Earth and destroying a military base in the process.
 After that, the Justice League goes to know about Darkseid's plans and find Evil Counterpart of themselves, which they have to fight to know the truth, as well Darkseid's Mooks Cheetah and Despero.

 The game was very loosely based on Justice League: Task Force comic books published by DC Comics between 1993 and 1996.
-If well the game was considered as the Jack-of-All-Stats of fighting games for these consoles, Task Force was considered the first DC fighting game title ever.
+Although the game was considered as the Jack of All Stats of fighting games for these consoles, Task Force was considered the first DC fighting game title ever.

 List of fighters in the game:

 - The Flash

 - Darkseid (Big Bad/Final Boss of the game)